claruspeter/FsCli/README.md

 Run the thing
 ```

-## Some extra options
+## Advanced

-There are a few extras and pointers that have helped me:

 ### Optional Arguments

 Use an option type to make arguments optional.
-If you do this then the help with show the argument in square brackets
+If you do this then the help message will show the argument in square brackets
 ```fsharp
 type ListCmd = {
   user: string option